Headed On a Northern Lights Tour?

 There are a number of apps you can download or sites you can visit if you want to check the solar activity yourself.

-Here is the real heartbreaking bit, a little known fact about the Northern Lights is that there luminous, supernatural colours cannot really be seen by the human eye.
+Here is the real heartbreaking bit, a little-known fact about the Northern Lights is that there luminous, supernatural colors cannot really be seen by the human eye.

-When I returned from Norway I had a roll of great pictures which wowed my friends with the long, green, light spectres dancing across the horizon.
-In reality though, all I saw was a grey wisp of cloud which I only realised where actually the Northern lights when somebody told me.
-Apparently they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear inducing, quasi-religious experience that you may be hoping for.
+When I returned from Norway I had a roll of great pictures which wowed my friends with the long, green, light specters dancing across the horizon.
+In reality, though, all I saw was a grey wisp of cloud which I only realized where actually the Northern lights when somebody told me.
+Apparently, they are sometimes more vivid and impressive to the human eye but on relatively rare occasions so don’t expect the tear-inducing, a quasi-religious experience that you may be hoping for.

 If you take a Northern Lights tour then the guide will probably be able to help with your camera settings if you are really struggling.

 Once you get to Scandinavia, find a recommended spot and get yourself ready, the next thing is to wait.
-Even if the lights do show, there is no predicting precisely when they will make their appearance so it could be an hour after dark or it could be an hour before daybreak.
+Even if the Northern Lights do show up, there is no predicting precisely when they will make their appearance so it could be an hour after dark or it could be an hour before daybreak.
 This means that to see them, you need to be ready to sit up all night out in the freezing cold staring at the sky.
-You can’t even light a camp fire to keep you warm as the smoke and light will compromise your viewing experience.
+You can’t even light a campfire to keep you warm as the smoke and light will compromise your viewing experience.